Kong/docs.konghq.com/src/gateway/kong-enterprise/db-encryption.md

 Kong's keyring mechanism can integrate directly with [HashiCorp Vault](https://www.vaultproject.io/) for keyring storage and versioning.
 In this model, Kong nodes read keyring material directly from a Vault KV secrets engine, rather than generating and disseminating keyring material around the cluster.

 To configure Kong to use Vault for keyring storage, set the `keyring_strategy` configuration value to `vault`.
-Leveraging Vault also requires defining a host, mount point, and token for Vault access.
-See the Kong configuration reference for more details.
+Leveraging Vault also requires defining a host, mount point, and token or [Kubernetes service account role](https://developer.hashicorp.com/vault/docs/auth/kubernetes) for Vault access.
+See the [configuration reference](/gateway/latest/reference/configuration/#keyring_vault_kube_api_token_file) for more details.

 ### Key Format